Leigh Day complaints policy

-The Solicitors Regulation Authority (SRA) can help you if you are concerned about our behaviour and that it may be in breach of the SRA’s Code of Conduct.
-You can find information on how and when to raise a concern with the SRA on the SRA website.
+The Solicitors regulation authority can help if you are concerned about our behaviour and that it may be in breach of the SRA’s Code of Conduct for Solicitors and Firms.
+You can find information on how and when to raise a concern with the SRA on its website.

 A preliminary point

 The relationship with your lawyer is built on trust and openness.
-You should be able to talk to your lawyer frankly about all sorts of things so that some complaints (and these are likely to be minor issues) might lend themselves to be resolved between by a simple phone call with your lawyer.
-However, if you are not comfortable speaking to your lawyer about the problem then speak to either their supervisor or Vijay Ganapathy.
+You should be able to talk to your lawyer frankly about all sorts of things so that some complaints (and these are likely to be minor issues) might lend themselves to be resolved by a simple phone call with your lawyer.
+However, if you are not comfortable speaking to your lawyer about the problem then speak to either their supervisor or the complaints partner.

 How do I complain?